ProBubble01/Noob-Me/README.md

 # Noob-Me
-Programes i wrote when starting out.
+My noob codes.
 Currently 100% python, might be a hodgepodge in the future